alpinebuster/as-docs/content/guides/bedrock-modeling.md

 ## Animations

 Animations can animate the shape of your model, but they can also play sounds and particle effects.
-In the following section, we'll take a look at how to add an animation to your entity, how to create your own animation in Blockbench, and finally, how to use animation controllers.
+In the following section, we'll take a look at how to add an animation to your entity, how to create your own animation in AS, and finally, how to use animation controllers.

 ### Using Default Animations